prefix-dev/rattler-build/docs/variants.md

 numpy: ["1.12", "1.14"]
 ```

-Then the versions are "zipped up" and we only get two variants.
-Note that both, `python` and `numpy` need to specify the exact same number of
+...then the versions are "zipped up" and we only get 2 variants.
+Note that
+both `python` and `numpy` need to specify the exact same number of versions
-versions to make this work.
+to make this work.

 The resulting variants with the zip applied are:

 ```